jaeksoft/opensearchserver/src/doc/en/documentation/api/api_v2/index/list%7Clist_of_indexes%7C3.md

-This API returns the index list
+This API returns a list of indexes.

 **Requirement:** OpenSearchServer v1.5